EQWorks/ws-product-ruby/README.md

 ## Notes on working through the problems

-Make sure any additional Python level dependencies are properly added in `Pipfile`.
 We encourage a healthy mixture of your own implementations, and good choices of existing open-source libraries/tools.
 We will comment in the problems to indicate which ones cannot be solved purely through an off-the-shelf solution.